nuitrcs/databases_workshop/PITCHME.md

 ---

-## Look elsewhere when
+## Maybe look elsewhere when
 <hr>

 Entire dataset is generated together

-Data is static
+Data is static and manageable size

 Data that would be in a table is used as a complete unit